ca-is/thespacebetween-is/README.md

-# tsb_v2
+# tsb
-Portfolio site thespacebetween.is, version 2.
+the space between is an exploration of the spaces between people and places.
-by Courtney DeKorte Aventura
+Photography portfolio site www.thespacebetween.is. by Courtney (DeKorte) Aventura